Open source · Built for Android

 How is this different from vanilla RikkaHub?

 Upstream RikkaHub is a beautiful native LLM chat client.
-This fork keeps that UI down to the pixel and adds the agent layer: 70+ device tools, an in-app browser the AI drives, AI-authored workflows, scheduled jobs, sub-agents, the skills system (markdown plus JavaScript), SSH, Telegram bot, music + media controls, notification listener, file manager, screen automation, the Doctor diagnostic menu, and the three-layer approval gate.
+This fork keeps that UI and adds the agent layer: 80+ device tools, an in-app browser the AI drives, AI-authored workflows, scheduled jobs, sub-agents, keyless web search, the skills system (Markdown plus JavaScript), a Linux workspace with Termux, SSH, the Telegram bot, music + media controls, the notification watcher, file manager, screen automation, on-device LLMs, account sign-in providers, the Doctor diagnostic menu, and the three-layer approval gate.
 If you don't enable any of the new features, the app behaves exactly like vanilla RikkaHub.

 Is this affiliated with the upstream RikkaHub team?